Rockets vs. Mavericks Prediction & Picks - November 28

 Rockets Performance Insights

-- Offensively the Rockets are the fifth-worst team in the NBA (109.6 points per game).
+- On offense the Rockets are the fifth-worst squad in the league (109.6 points per game).
 However on defense they are best (104.4 points conceded per game).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.